EfazDev/JavaAutomationLinux/readme.md

 HahaMatafaka,
 sasuku2431

+## What happened to the JavaAutomation server?
+Java has deleted the server since now the extension is a big logger inspiration, no one will trust it and may start spamming chats or raid the server.

+## What should you do if you were affected?
-If you're one of them, remember to revoke the cookie you used with the extension to prevent the loss of more robux ASAP!
-Unfortunately, I haven't earned anything from this, so I can't refund the affected users that lost their robux/limiteds.
+If you're one of them in the list, remember to revoke the cookie you used with the extension to prevent the loss of more robux ASAP and start a Roblox support ticket to start a rollback of the purchase Java may have bought!
+Unfortunately, I haven't earned anything from this, so I can't refund the affected users that lost their robux/limiteds if the ticket failed.

+## Why I did this
 I thought it doesn't matter as long as I don't get in trouble with anyone.
 Well, I doubted that lot and sadly I am banned from mewt and some other servers.

+## What I will be doing now
+I will be working on other projects WITHOUT ANY LOGGING and will help Sliver revamp the project WITH NO LOGGERS.
+After the bans coming in, Java has kicked me from the logger server and while I think this is a wild theory, Java might have deleted the server with the cookies and IP addresses.
+I will also be continuing giveaways (not with the stolen robux or items) on my Discord Server or Twitter.
+If Java does give me the stolen robux or any amount of it, this will be split between the users listed above.
+I have no data on what stuff he took or the amount of it on each user so it will just be split.

+## Ending of this message
-Sorry to the users that were affected and I hope you have a good day. 😭😭
+Repeated message but if you want a refund, contact Roblox Support instead of me as I can't do anything about it and they can rollback the pending robux from the group.
+Extremely sorry to the users that were affected and I hope you have a good day. 😭😭

+Coder,
+Efaz